vanessamadu/drifter_velocity_models/README.md

 This set of packages has the following requirements:
 - pandas
 - h5py
+- os
+- logging
+- pytest (for testing)

 ## Data Manager Classes
 ### CSV Data Manager Class